 Connect your stats

-That wearable fitness gadget you're about to fork out for is going to have to live on your wrist or about your general person 24/7 to really make it a useful fitness aid.
-This may sound obvious but make sure you're investing in something you're happy to wear everyday.
-If it gets irritating that'll be the beginning of the end.
+That fitness gadget you're about to fork out for is going to have to live on your wrist or about your general person 24/7 to really make it a useful fitness aid.
+This may sound obvious, but make sure you're investing in something you're happy to wear everyday.
+If it gets irritating, that'll be the beginning of the end.

 As with the heart rate zones, it's important to make sure you've put in accurate personal info for height, weight, age and gender.
 These will all be used by your fitness tracker to estimate things like calorie burn and recovery time.
 This is likely to be found in the profile section of the partnering web tools or smartphone app for most trackers.

-Before you set off on your training programme it's a great idea to assess your current fitness levels.
-Apps like Endomondo and multi-sport watches such as the Polar M400 have pre-programmed tests you can do using your watch or smartphone and a heart rate monitor.
+Before you set off on your training programme, it's a great idea to assess your current fitness levels.
+Apps like Endomondo and multi-sport watches such as the Polar M200 have pre-programmed tests you can do using your watch or smartphone and a heart rate monitor.
 These will give you benchmark stats you can use to see how your fitness compares against the average.
-You can then do one of these tests weekly or monthly to monitor you're improvement.
+You can then do one of these tests weekly or monthly to monitor your improvement.

 Be goal orientated

-As we're often pointing out in our heart rate training diary, you must have a goal for when you work out.
-Every session should have a goal, which feeds into weekly goals, which feeds into larger goals.
-For example, the big goal might be running a 10K in three months, but along the way you should have smaller ones built in, such as a 5K Park Run or a long run with a friend.
+As we pointed out in our recent heart rate training diary, you must have a goal for when you work out.
+Every session should have a goal, which feeds into weekly goals, which feed into larger goals.
+For example, the big goal might be running a 10K race in three months, but along the way you should have smaller ones built in, such as a PB at your local 5K Park Run, or adding a mile to your longest run with a friend.

-Plenty of wearables have goal tracking built-in, and you can build schedules in apps like Garmin Connect or Strava.
+Plenty of wearables have goal tracking built in, and you can build schedules in apps like Garmin Connect, Strava and Polar.
 Remember, keep those goals achievable and regular or you'll simply get demoralised.

 Listen to your heart

-Knowing you beats per minute (bpm) during exercise is the best way to ensure you're getting the training effect you want whether you're fat burning for example.
-It's also brilliant to see when you're perhaps over reaching yourself and can help you be more objective about how tired you are.
+Knowing you beats per minute (bpm) during exercise is the best way to ensure you're getting the training effect you want.
+It's also brilliant to see when you're perhaps overreaching yourself and can help you be more objective about how tired you are.
 Take some time out to find your bpm for a level of exercise where you can just about hold a conversation.
 That's your threshold bpm, and long steady runs should stay at that level, rather than pushing for a particular pace.
 It's easier and just as beneficial.

 Learn more: How to train using heart rate zones